JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 ```

-## Step 5.5: Update fields

-Sometimes the final match json files are missing fields.
-For example, if the searches are run before the images are uploaded to S3, the imageURL field in the match json will not be populated.
-Rerunning the searches would be computationally expensive, so we need to update the matches to include the fields.

-**in progress**

-## Step 5.75: check for and populate missing search results
+## Step 5.5: check for and populate missing search results

 ### check for missing match files

 Some MIPs will not have any matches.
 For example, an image might be too dim or too dense.
 Or LM expression may be occurring only in regions not imaged in EM (eg, the hemibrain didn't image the optic lobes or the area near the VNC).
 In this case, there will be no results file at all, as the distributed search process only knows how to write results.
 It doesn't check later for lack of results.

 - for each dataset:
 - run `util/find-missing-results.py`